tale-toul/Harbor/terraform/Readme.md

   }
 ```

-First we add the bastion host to the public subnet, this will use a Redhat 7.5 image
+We add the bastion host to the public subnet, this will use a Redhat 7.5 image installed
-installed on a t2.micro instance; the host is placed in the public subnet and applied
+on a t2.micro instance; the host is placed in the public subnet and applied the security
-the security groups sg-ssh-in; sg-ssh-out and sg-web-out that allow ssh connections from
+groups sg-ssh-in; sg-ssh-out and sg-web-out and web-in-medina; these allow ssh connections
-the Medinanet network, connect via ssh to other instances in the VPC and connect to any
+from the Medinanet network, connect via ssh to other instances in the VPC, connect to any
-web server via http or https; finally we assign an ssh key to connect with and a pair of
+web server via http or https and receive https connections from the MedinaNet network;
+finally we assign an ssh key to authenticate with, and a pair of tags.
-tags.

-The the registry server is created in the private subnet2, it is similar to the bastión
+The registry server is created in the private subnet2, it uses the same type of instance
-host, at least for the moment, later it will have to be a more powerfull machine.
-The
+as the bastión host, at least for the moment, later it will have to be a more powerfull
-security group for ssh connections (sg-ssh-in-local) only allows connections from other
+machine.
+The security group for ssh connections (sg-ssh-in-local) only allows connections
-instances in the VPC network 172.20.0.0/16, the security group for the outgoing web
+from other instances in the VPC network 172.20.0.0/16, the security group for the outgoing
-connections is the same that the bastion server uses (sg-web-out), but it could be tigthen
+web connections is the same that the bastion server uses (sg-web-out), the security group
-more because the registry will only be able to connect to IPs in the VPC, the security
-group for inbound web connections (sg-web-in-local) allows connections to ports 80 and 443
+for inbound web connections (sg-web-in-local) allows connections to ports 80 and 443 only
-only if they come from other hosts in the same VPC.
-A static private IP has been assigned
+if they come from other hosts in the same VPC; we assign an ssh key to authenticate with.
-to the server so that we don't have to change the address defined in the x509 certificate
+A static private IP has been assigned to the server so that we don't have to change the
-used to connect via HTTPS.
+address defined in the x509 certificate used to connect via HTTPS.

+An elastic IP is created and assigned to the bastion host, then an A record is added
+to the taletoul.com DNS zone linking the elastic IP and the name "registry", this way we
+can use the name **registry.taletoul.com** in the rest of the project and from the web
+browser and docker client to access the registry host.
+To create the DNS record we have
+to use the zone id, we get it from the datasource that was defined at the beginning of the
+file.

 As with the other components we have to initialize terraform in this directory: